Bushveld Igneous Complex: Structures

+Layers

 The Bushveld Igneous Complex is a layered mafic intrusion (LMI) with well-defined ore bodies of stratiform chromitite layers concentrated with the so-called Critical Zone; these are referred to as reefs.
-The three main reef deposits are the Merensky reef, UG-2 Reef, and the Platreef.
+The three main reef deposits are the Merensky reef, UG2 Reef, and the Platreef.
 These reefs are mostly continuous to discontinuous chromite layers with amounts of PGE mineralization.
 The surface rocks are exposed as separate lobes or limbs (the main ones being eastern, western and northern limbs) spans an area of approximately 66,000 km2.
 This large igneous province comprises the three main igneous suites the Lebowa Granite Suite (large A-type granitic intrusions), Rustenburg Layered Suite (c.
 8 km-thick layered mafic-ultramafic cumulate sequence), and the Rashoop Granophyre Suite (granophyric rocks).
 These are exposed as layered sequences of sheet like intrusions that are commonly subdivided as five main zones (from bottom to surface): Marginal, Lower, Critical, Main, and Upper Zones.
 These can be seen in sequence within the mentioned lobes.
 As for the center area, it is dominated by granites and other related rocks.

 A large metamorphic contact aureole is observed within the northern limb, the Potgietersrus area.

 The Vredefort impact structure is predated by the BIC intrusion and has been shown to be likely unrelated to the BIC's mineralization.

-The Merensky Reef can be subdivided into 5 layers (from bottom to top):
+The Merensky Reef can be subdivided into five layers (from bottom to top):